-Indus Valley Civilization
+Indus Valley Civilization Early Cities

-Indus civilization also called Indus valley civilization or Harappa civilization, Early Cities (Harappa Civilization and Its Cities) History of India thousands of years ago Some such evidence from which we get to know about this civilization.
-It was a matter of time when the paper was not even made, at that time it was written on dry leaves and on bronze plates.
+Indus valley civilization is also known as the Harappa civilization or Indus Civilization, (Harappa Civilization and Its Cities) History of India thousands of years ago Some such evidence from which we get to know about this civilization.
+It was a matter of time before the paper was not even made, at that time it was written on dry leaves and on bronze plates.
 The rocks, stones, pillars, and walls found in the excavation, weapons, and Pajaro reveal the culture, living, and people of that time.
 From the recent important discoveries, we get to know about this history.
 Archaeologists made important contributions to this discovery.
 Archaeologist Dayaram Sahni (Mortimer wheeler), Rakhal Das Banerji, (John Marshall) Alexander Cunningham, and others are credited for the discovery made in the year 1920 in the anguish of Harappa and Mohenjodaro and its city.

 Town Planning of Indus valley civilization

 These houses belonged to rich businessmen and upper-class people.
-Other people who were working-class lived in a one-room house.
+Other people who were working-class lived in a one-room houses.
 From some other remains found here, it is known that the people here used to raise animals like dogs, sheep, goats, cows, and bulls.
-At that time, it is known from some special relics found about the clothes the clothes, such as: Cloth-making equipment Cotton, that is, the cotton-like cloth was woven or made from these tools.
+At that time, it is known from some special relics found about the clothes, such as Cloth-making equipment Cotton, that is, the cotton-like cloth was woven or made from these tools.
 It is believed that this work would be done by the women living in the house.
 Large and long clothes were wrapped around the body.
-Both men and women used to wear a garland around their neck and a string in their hands.
+Both men and women used to wear a garland around their necks and a string in their hands.
 These ornaments were made of conch shells, pearls, precious stones, and gold and silver.
 The comparison and measurement system was developed in this civilization.
 These weights are found in different shapes.
 These rectangular and round are found in different shapes, which were made of attractive stones.

 The people of Harappa were very skilled and developed in making pottery.
 They used to make different types of designs and pictures on them.
 They used to take pictures of snakes, flowers, animals, etc. These utensils were made of red clay and they were black on them.
 Paintings were made with color.
 Clay buttons, seals, weapons made of bronze, and various types of pottery are found in the Harappa civilization.
 Harappa civilization is thousands of years old.
-This is one of the first cities in the world, the civilization which began to end.
+This is one of the first cities in the world, the civilization began to end.
 Natural calamities such as floods, drought, disease spreading, or the attack of wild animals are considered to be the end of this civilization.